Bank of America: Expansion outside California

-Following the passage of the Bank Holding Company Act of 1956 by the US Congress, BankAmerica Corporation was established for the purpose of owning and operating Bank of America and its subsidiaries.
+Following the passage of the Bank Holding Company Act of 1956 by the U.S. Congress, BankAmerica Corporation was established for the purpose of owning and operating Bank of America and its subsidiaries.

-Bank of America expanded outside California in 1983, with its acquisition, orchestrated in part by Stephen McLin, of Seafirst Corporation of Seattle, Washington, and its wholly owned banking subsidiary, Seattle-First National Bank.
+In 1983, Bank of America expanded outside California, through acquisition, orchestrated in part by Stephen McLin of Seafirst Corporation in Seattle, and its wholly owned banking subsidiary, Seattle-First National Bank.
 Seafirst was at risk of seizure by the federal government after becoming insolvent due to a series of bad loans to the oil industry.
 BankAmerica continued to operate its new subsidiary as Seafirst rather than Bank of America until the 1998 merger with NationsBank.

 BankAmerica experienced huge losses in 1986 and 1987 due to the placement of a series of bad loans in the Third World.
-The company fired its CEO, Sam Armacost in 1986.
-Though Armacost blamed the problems on his predecessor, A.W.
-(Tom) Clausen, Clausen was appointed to replace Armacost.
+The company fired its CEO, Sam Armacost, in 1986.
+Though Armacost blamed the problems on his predecessor, A. W. (Tom) Clausen, Clausen was appointed to replace Armacost.
 The losses resulted in a huge decline of BankAmerica stock, making it vulnerable to a hostile takeover.
 First Interstate Bancorp of Los Angeles (which had originated from banks once owned by BankAmerica), launched such a bid in the fall of 1986, although BankAmerica rebuffed it, mostly by selling operations.
 It sold its FinanceAmerica subsidiary to Chrysler and the brokerage firm Charles Schwab and Co. back to Mr. Schwab.
 It also sold Bank of America and Italy to Deutsche Bank.
 By the time of the 1987 stock-market crash, BankAmerica's share price had fallen to $8, but by 1992 it had rebounded mightily to become one of the biggest gainers of that half-decade.